 The evolution of place names in Bergen County is a long and complicated one, and the subject of about half a dozen books on the topic, but understanding the evolution is of utmost importance to those researching here.
 For many researchers (me included), you may have a family in a specific place that you need to trace back through censuses, tax records, and land records.
 But as soon as you hit one of these place name breakpoints, you will discover that where you thought they resided is an entirely new name.
 They didn’t move—the town and county borders did.

-Executive Director of the New Jersey State Archives Joseph R. Klett added that the New Jersey State Archives (NJSA) holds some early land records for Richmond County (Staten Island), Orange County, and Rockland County, New York.
-Disputes continued to at least 1831 and some deeds at NJSA are for properties as far north as Haverstraw, NY.
-The NJSA is currently processing, describing, and indexing more than 80,000 land records in its collection and building a new database that will span more than 60 collections—most of which have never been fully processed or indexed before.
-More details on this project will be forthcoming at www.gsnj.org by mid-December 2016.
+Joseph R. Klett, Executive Director of the New Jersey State Archives, added that the New Jersey State Archives (NJSA) holds some early land records for Richmond County (Staten Island), Orange County, and Rockland County, New York.
+Border disputes between New York and New Jersey continued to at least 1831 and some deeds at NJSA are for properties as far north as Haverstraw, NY!

 Tracing the history of place names can be divided into two broad categories: 1) officially incorporated municipalities, and 2) unincorporated or colloquially named neighborhoods and districts.
 The first has long been a field of intrigue to researchers, with many excellent publications that break down the complex history into something more useful to researchers.
 But the second, unincorporated or informal neighborhood names, is wide-open for additional discovery.
 So in the interest of finding where your ancestors really lived—let’s dive in.